Article

 Deadlines for the NIS2 Directive

-By October 17, 2024, EU member states must adopt and publish the provisions to legislation necessary to comply with the NIS2 Directive.
+By October 17, 2024, EU member states must have adopted and published the provisions to legislation necessary to comply with the NIS2 Directive.
 EU member states must identify the essential and important entities described in the NIS2 Directive by April 17, 2025.

 History of the NIS2 Directive